nhm1990/MyApplication/README.md

 ## Technology Stack

 For my project I chose the MEAN stack.
-It is a full-stack, JavaScript-based framework for developing web applications.
+It is a full-stack, JavaScript-based framework for developing web applications. <br>
 MEAN stands for..

     ..MongoDB - document database
     ..Express(.js) - Node.js web framework